 The Calvin House Youth Program is a partnership between Preston Taylor Ministries and St. Andrews Presbyterian Church.
-Middle and high school students meet from 5:00-7:15 on Wednesday nights for dinner, games, worship, and family groups.
-High school students take part in small groups for discipleship and SaLT for tutoring and mentoring.
+Middle and high school students meet from 5:30-7:15 on Wednesday nights for dinner, games, worship, and family groups.
 Calvin House Youth participate in regular guys/girls nights out, service projects, and out-of-town retreats.

-SaLT, or Servant and Leadership Training, serves a small group of high school students who meet on Mondays from 4:30-7:30, Wednesdays from 4:14-5:15, and Thursdays from 4:30-7:30.
-The program includes tutoring (general tutoring, ACT prep, college prep, etc.); one-on-one “sandwich” mentoring (each student has a mentor and is a mentor to a PTM student) and servant leadership development (job training, career exploration, service learning, manners, and other life skills needed for independence).
+SaLT, or Servant and Leadership Training, serves a small group of high school students who meet on Tuesdays from 6:00-7:30.
+The program includes tutoring (general tutoring, ACT prep, college prep, etc.) and servant leadership development (job training, career exploration, service learning, manners, and other life skills needed for independence).

-Contact Collin at email@example.com if you are interested in mentoring or if you have questions.
+Contact Bethany at firstname.lastname@example.org if you are interested in mentoring or if you have questions.